kayweng/WeatherApp/README.md

 # WeatherApp
-A mobile application which shows weather information according phone location and also provides multiple functions to convenience user activity which dependent or related weather conditions.

-Functions are developing and them will be listing soon.
+An iOS mobile app which retrieve weather forecast data for analytics journey trip, forecast laundry and planner.
+The weather data is according user's mobile phone location and store them in the coredata.

+Main Features:
+1. Today Weather Forecast
+2. Journey
+3. Laundry
+4. Planner

 # License
 Copyright 2017 @SnackCode